Tips to Purchase

 Tip 8: Figure Out Her Ring Size

 Determining her ring size - without asking - is tricky, but it isn’t impossible.
-The most common women’s ring size is 6 - 6.5, but you want to err on the large size (generally speaking it’s easier to make the ring smaller than it is to make it bigger).
+The most common women’s ring size is US6 - 6.5.
 Here are a few ways you could get her ring size on the sly:

-Because we sell engagement rings online, we unfortunately can’t help with the sizing aspect and it's something you’ll need to know before you purchase.
-You can see our sizing policy here.
+Because we sell engagement rings online, we unfortunately can’t help with the sizing aspect in person and it's something that's best to know before you purchase.

 Tip 9: Protect Your Investment